You need someone you can trust with your site.

 Dandelion Patch Web Services is owned and operated by me, Bob Ramey.
 Frightening though it may seem, my background is in Mathematics.
 I spent six years as a Junior and High School Math teacher.
 But alas, one can be the idol of American children for only so long.
 And so, several classes later, I found myself with a degree in Multimedia Design.
 And now the world shall be mine!

-I’ve been working in the web design/programming industry for over 15 years.
+I’ve been working in the web design/programming industry since 1999.
 My career began at Melia Design Group, a design studio in Atlanta, Georgia.
-I started there in 1999 as a lowly intern and soon rose to be become the lead programmer.
+I started there as a lowly intern and soon rose to be become the lead programmer.
 In my time at MDG, I programmed sites for National Geographic Magazine, National Geographic Channel, and Smithsonian Folkways.
 Now, I bring this extensive experience to my own business.
 I continue to program for many designers, as well as design sites for new clients.

 Why “Dandelion Patch”?